 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Hemerocallis species is a Perennial up to 1.20 metres tall.
+Hemerocallis species is a perennial plant that can grow up to 1.20 metres tall.

 It has uses.